The Arc de Triomphe (Literally : The Victory Arch), is one of Paris’ icons, along with the Eiffel Tower and Notre Dame.

 From the top of it, you have a beautiful view on Paris (and the Champs élysées) on one side, and on La Défense and its great Arch on the other side.

 Under the Arch is the “Unknown Soldier” tomb, with an eternal flame meant to honor all the soldiers who died in battle and were never retrieved.

 They are celebrated every year on November 11th, Anniversary of the First World War Armistice.

 The Arc de Triomphe means a lot in French people’s mind, much more than the Eiffel Tower or Notre Dame for example.
-A visit is highly recommended if you want to understand French’s national pride ? !
+A visit is highly recommended if you want to understand the French’s national pride!

-Just be ready to face pollution and noise, as it is located in the middle of a highly frequented roundabout.
+Just be ready to face pollution and noise, as it is located in the middle of the most frequented roundabout of Paris.